grndis/raycast-ai-openrouter-proxy/README.md

 ### Not Supported:

 - 💭 **Displaying thinking process**: Models do not display their thinking process, but thinking models are supported.
 - 🌐 **Remote tools**: Some AI Extensions are classified as "remote tools" and are not supported.
-These include `@web` and `@gpt_image`, among others.
+These include web search and image generation, as well as some others.
 You can replace these with MCP servers if you would like similar tools.

 ## Requirements